Chapter 1 Week 1

 • Comments: Number of comments made as reply to this tweet.

-Now, you will just have to create a new row for each tweet, and populate a value for each variable we are collecting in our data.
-We will go through the first tweet with you, so we’re clear on what’s happening.
+Now, you will just have to create a new row for each tweet and populate a value for each variable we collect in our data.
+We will go through the first tweet with you so we’re clear on what’s happening.
 This is tweet number 1:

 Tweet1